virignia-w/assignment3/README.md

 ## 4. Import react icon and Google font.

-# Instraction
+# Instructions:
+The landing page is the homepage, which users can access by clicking the logo as well.
+Click on the product page to switch to the crystal page.

 # My challange
-- Trying to use components to build product but kind of too hrad.
+-  tried to use components to build the product card, but it was kind of too hard.
-- Trying to do horizontal scorlling for the popular secion but it is too compiclated.
+- I attempted to create horizontal scrolling for the popular section, but it was too complicated.
+- I had planned to create a product detail page, but I couldn't manage to find enough time to do so.